What if you could actually convince your boss?

 You may even want to let one of them lead the initiative, instead of you

-7. Use data to tell a story
+7. Use data to craft a story your boss can’t ignore

 We say “numbers don’t lie”.